socramteix/quotationMangement/readme.md

 # Quotation Management
-This is a spring-boot application as part of the selective process to be part of Ericsson team.
+# Quotation Management
+This is a spring-boot based model application.
 The main objective of this application is store/get the Stock information from database.
 Rules:
 - Should be developed using Spring Boot. ✔️
 - Create a Stock Quote; ✔️